siryaw/PricingCardAnimated/README.md

 ## Description

-Created a Pricing Card (design element on a website that didsplays various prices for items, subscriptions, etc) with sliding animation with only HTML & pure CSS.
+Created a Pricing Card (design element on a website that displays various prices for items, subscriptions, etc) with sliding animation coded only with HTML & pure CSS.

 ## Table of Contents